 There will be no tests or formal assessments.
 The only requirements to become a SEED are serious interest and commitment for exciting and fun lunch discussions each week.

 Our students will be ocean advocates and, when they are ready, and feel confident they will continue to pass their knowledge on to fellow students and visit other schools and share their knowledge of the Flower Garden Banks National Marine Sanctuary.
-Last year’s SEEDS visited Nottingham Country Elementary Gifted and Talented students to share what they had learned about the sanctuary.
+SEEDS students have presented to Rice University's doctoral students, Lone Star College undergraduate students, Nottingham Country Elementary Gifted and Talented students, as well as the Flower Garden Banks National Marine Sanctuary Board to share what they had learned about the sanctuary.

 Discover more about our SEEDS Program in our News and Announcements section!
 Yorkshire Academy Houston has been honored as the First Ocean Guardian School with a prestigious 5-Year Award by NOAA.